Stakeholder Register in Project Management

 – Impact (Low/High)

-Stakeholder registers are important project management documents should be kept updated throughout the project life cycle.
-It is a living document which helps the project team to index all project stakeholders.
+Stakeholder registers are important project management documents that should be kept updated throughout the project life cycle.
+It is a living document that helps the project team to index all project stakeholders.
 As the project progresses, stakeholders and their influences on the project changes.
 New stakeholders come to existence and some stakeholders lose their attention on the project.
 Also their power and impact on the project changes.
-In addition to that, Stakeholder register must be a confidential document because it includes so much information about different people and organizations.
+In addition to that, the stakeholder register must be a confidential document because it includes so much information about different people and organizations.